Data entry

 Data entry is the process of digitizing data by entering it into a computer system for organization and management purposes.
 It is a person-based process and is "one of the important basic" tasks needed when no machine-readable version of the information is readily available for planned computer-based analysis or processing.

-Sometimes what is needed is "information about information (that) can be greater than the value of the information itself."
+Sometimes, data entry can involve working with or creating "information about information [whose value] can be greater than the value of the information itself."
 It can also involve filling in required information which is then "data-entered" from what was written on the research document, such as the growth in available items in a category.
-This is a higher level of abstraction than metadata, "information about data."
-Common errors in data entry include transposition errors, misclassified data, duplicate data, and omitted data, which are similar to bookkeeping errors.
+This is a higher level of abstraction than metadata, "information about data".

 Procedures

 Data entry is often done with a keyboard and at times also using a mouse, although a manually-fed scanner may be involved.

 Historically, devices lacking any pre-processing capabilities were used.